Real-Projects-Digitalization/ss22-team-5-ss23/README.md

 "How might we provide refugees with a user-friendly and accessible solution to overcome language barriers, navigate complex transportation systems, understand ticketing options, and learn appropriate behavior in order to enhance their mobility and integration?"

 ## The solution
+Our solution is designed as a user-friendly app with intuitive interface and features.
+It incorporates multilingual support to cater to diverse language needs, offers clear and step-by-step navigation instructions, provides comprehensive information on ticket types and prices, and includes guidelines on proper behavior in public transportation.
+The design focuses on simplicity, accessibility, and addressing the specific needs of refugees to ensure a seamless and inclusive experience.

 ## The Prototype
 [View the final Prototype](https://www.figma.com/proto/totawtIjV2GnzCP89MHO1a/Team-Canvas?type=design&node-id=142-1385&scaling=scale-down&page-id=106%3A8&starting-point-node-id=142%3A1385)